Mysterious amulet discovered in Germany could rewrite history

 Experts at the Leibniz Center for Archaeology (Leiza) in Mainz spent several years conserving, restoring and analysing the artifact after its discovery, before sharing the findings in a statement on 11 December.

+“Using CT, we were able to scan it at a very high resolution and create a 3D model.”

-The process revealed 18-lines text dubbed as Frankfurt Silver Inscription that was deciphered by Professor Markus Scholz, an archaeologist from Goether University in Frankfurt.
-It saw references to Saint Titus, a student and confidant of the Apostle Paul.
+The process revealed 18 lines of text, which have been dubbed the Frankfurt Silver Inscription, and were deciphered by Professor Markus Scholz, an archaeologist from Goether University in Frankfurt.
+It includes references to Saint Titus, a student and confidant of the Paul the Apostle.

 "Sometimes it took weeks, even months, before I had the next idea,” Professor Scholz said.
 “I called in experts from the history of theology, among others, and we approached the text together, piece by piece, and finally deciphered it."